humanmade/altis-cloud/docs/email-delivery.md

 Once you have requested a domain for verification, you will be provided DNS entries to add to your DNS Server, or Human Made will configure it if we already control DNS for you domain.

 It's also required to configure the code base to send emails from the domain.
-This can be done by setting the `platform.modules.cloud.email-from-address` setting.
+This can be done by setting the `altis.modules.cloud.email-from-address` setting.

 ```json
 "modules": {